 Sea Level Australia is all about a contemporary, curve-accentuating take on swimwear.
-Each piece is made from quick-drying regenerated nylon and strikes a balance between minimalism and luxury.
-Their signature spliced one piece, in black, khaki or night sky, is absolutely stunning.
+Each piece is made from 50% quick-drying regenerated nylon and strikes a balance between minimalism and luxury.
+We can't wait to shimmy into this bold Deco print-stamped matching bra and pants set.

-There is a reality where you can jump through the waves without the anxiety of your togs falling down; cue the faithful one piece.
-But practical doesn't have to be a snooze-fest—the Clubline Pulse X-back is a party in its own right (more so because it’s made with ECONYL).
-With this bold and super practical suit on your bod you’ll be able to rave in the waves without the fear of flashing.
+There is a reality where you can jump through the waves without the anxiety of your togs falling; cue the faithful one piece.
+But practical doesn't have to be a snooze-fest—Fitness Parley Allover print one piece in legend ink and dark blue is a party in its own right (more so because it’s made with ECONYL).
+With this super practical suit on your bod you’ll be able to rave in the waves without the fear of flashing.

 Baku is well known in swimwear circles for its exquisitely-made togs and their eco range comes in a variety of styles and colours.
-Made with ultra-soft, recycled stretch fabric with UV, chlorine and sun cream resistant properties, we love the flattering Kalamata Longline One Piece.
+Made with ultra-soft, recycled stretch fabric with UV, chlorine and sun cream-resistant properties, we love the flattering Rococco Longline One Piece Swimsuit.

-Priding itself on creating socially conscious and ethically made swimwear for the modern multi-tasked human who respects sustainability, all Saltysea collections use sustainable fabrics and biodegradable packaging.
-This Kiwi company out of Waihi will also soon be switching out their old business card material in favour of t-shirt offcuts—how cool is that?
+Priding itself on creating socially conscious and ethically made swimwear for the modern multi-tasked human who respects sustainability, all Salty Sea collections use sustainable fabrics and biodegradable packaging.

 Auckland-based, Italo-Brazilian-designed, AURAI SWIM is eco, ethical and fun.
 Take their ‘Positano’ 8-in-1 reversible top, for instance.
 It’s made with Anni Eco Soul-CO2 control, the first biodegradable polyamide in the world is manufactured in Brazil using reclaimed water and is rated UPF 80+ for all the fun times with none of the burn.

-The summer 2021 collection by Bond-Eye Swimwear uses regenerated nylon from production by-products.
-Each piece is cut to ensure minimal waste with any scraps being recycled into new materials, and their Australian factory uses solar energy to tie-dye (normally a high energy practice).
-This Sahara bow bandeau eco is as cute as it is fun to say.
+The summer 2023 collection by Bond-Eye Swimwear uses regenerated nylon from production by-products.
+Each piece is cut to ensure minimal waste with any scraps being recycled into new materials, and their Australian factory uses solar energy to tie-dye (normally a high-energy practice).
+This Sasha crop is as cute as it is fun to say.

 Working with local mills committed to sustainable manufacturing practices, nabbing a swimsuit from the JETS print collections is a vote for sustainability as well as feeling great on the beach.
 This collection is made from a fabric called RENEW PLUS which uses ECONYL.
-Our fave piece?
-The high-waisted Majorelle bandeau bikini—the yellow paisley just screams summer and we’re here for it.
+Our fave set?
+The lunar stripe ultra high waist pants and minimal bandeau top.

 Got your togs and now you're ready to hit the beach?
 Click here for your ultimate guide to the best beaches in Tāmaki Makaurau.